-- An experienced agency to lead you through the process
+- An experienced branding agency to lead you through the process, and

 - An intellectual property attorney to assist with trademark research and registration

-It’s not as simple as grabbing a couple of team members, holing up in a conference room for an hour, and brainstorming names.
+It’s not as simple as grabbing a couple of team members, holing up in a conference room for an hour and brainstorming names that appeal to your spouse.
 You need outside support.
 And once that’s in place, the team responsible for naming will need to be:

-- Creative – Brainstorming a variety of names that are (and this is important) inspired by your positioning
+- Creative – Brainstorming hundreds of names that are (and this is important) inspired by your positioning

 - Flexible – Willing to accept several different options, as not all name ideas will survive the trademark research